Isabel LaRosa: 2023–present: Commercial success of "Favorite", Raven, and Promising Young Woman

 She announced her debut studio album, Raven, on February 14, 2025, the same day she released the single "Home".
-She later released her single "Cry for You" on March 21, 2025 and announced that Raven will be released on April 18, 2025.
+She also performed the tour, titled Psychopomp Tour, from April 18 at the Observatory North Park to May 23 at Belasco Theatre.
+She later released her single "Cry for You" on March 21, 2025, and announced that Raven would be released on April 18, 2025.
 On July 25, she released "My Girl".
 In the summer of 2025, she performed on the main stage of both the Governors Ball in New York City, and Sziget Festival in Budapest, Hungary.
+In 2026, it was announced that LaRosa would support American singer Madison Beer's tour, the Locket Tour, from May 11 to May 31.
+She will perform on its European and UK tour.
+She also released her single "Hallucination" and announced a new EP called Promising Young Woman.
+Same year, it was announced that Larosa will be an opener for English singer Artemas, in his upcoming tour, Lovecore tour.
+In June, she released her EP, Promising Young Woman.
+She also co-wrote "Still" by Karol G which was released in August along with Karol, Bruno Mars, Sasha Alex Sloan, and her brother, Thomas LaRosa.

 Artistry

 LaRosa wrote the treatments and co-directed each visual for her debut EP, I'm Watching You.
 The music video for "I'm Yours" was written and directed by LaRosa herself.
 Her music has been described as being alt-pop, dark pop, and electropop.